Dageus/homelab/README.md

 ## Disclaimer

-I am not, in any way, a professional DevOps Engineer; this was a project done for fun and to get me into the DevOps space, so take all my advice with a grain of salt
+I am not, in any way, a professional DevOps Engineer; this was a project done for fun and to get me into the DevOps space, so take all my advice with a grain of salt.